Her outward appearance was that of a calm and confident young lady, but her insides were in turmoil.

 “So?
 What did you think of my book collection?”
 Lord Varath spoke up after the little display, looking at Kaidus.

-“Sorry daddy, we didn’t get to the Library.”
+“Sorry father, we did not get to the Library.”
 Sylvia answered from two seats beside her father.

 “Oh.
 Well, that’s fine.
 There is plenty of time left.
 You can take a look at it before you and Larant head back to the Academy.”